 Breakfasts and dinners are taken at the hotel.
-With a menu sourced from local suppliers, breakfast is served in the historic Churchill Suites featuring oak-panelled walls, stained glass windows and ornate ceiling decorations.
-The hotel's stylish restaurant, known as The Place, is where our evening meals are taken.
+With a menu sourced from local suppliers, meals are served in the historic Churchill Suites featuring oak-panelled walls, stained glass windows and ornate ceiling decorations.

 This is a Grade 5 moderate holiday which includes full day walks with moderate amounts of ascent and descent.
 The paths are mostly good, but there may be some steep and rough ground.
 Walks will last up to 6 hours and could involve as much as 750m of ascent and descent.
 Some walks will be less demanding but equally rewarding.
 See the 'Proposed Itinerary' for more information.

 All local transport costs in conjunction with the advertised activity programme are included in the holiday cost.
 There may be occasions where additional visits or excursions are added to enrich your experience, these will be paid for locally by you if you choose to participate.
 Local transport can be a mix of private hire coaches, taxis, local buses and ferries depending on the itinerary.

 A range of local excursions and activities may be available to book at your destination through a local operator.
 We have no involvement in such activities or excursions which are not run, supervised or controlled in any way by us.
 Your contract will be with the local activity supplier and we accept no responsibility for their actions or omissions.